-In everyday life, the home bias explains why we often stick with the same brands at the grocery store (even if another brand might be better), or place a bet on our local sports team (even if that team is less talented than its opponent).
-In investing, home bias is often exhibited by an investor’s preference for domestic stocks or a concentrated exposure to their employer’s stock.
+In everyday life, home bias explains why we often stick with the same brands at the grocery store, even if another brand might be better, or why we might place a bet on our local sports team, even if that team is less talented than its opponent.
+In investing, home bias is often exhibited by an investor’s preference for domestic stocks or concentrated exposure to their employer’s stock.

-The home bias can affect even the most sophisticated investors: the BeFi Barometer 2020 study, conducted by Cerulli Associates and sponsored by Charles Schwab Investment Management in collaboration with the Investments & Wealth Institute, found that more than 20% of advisors serving high-net-worth clients say those clients are significantly affected by home bias.1
+The home bias can affect even the most sophisticated investors: the BeFi Barometer 2021 study, conducted by Cerulli Associates and sponsored by Schwab Asset Management in collaboration with the Investments & Wealth Institute, found that more than 10% of advisors themselves admit to a degree of home bias.1

 Why does it matter?

 Home bias can concentrate clients’ assets too heavily in one area, undermining the well-established benefits of diversification and ratcheting up risk.

 For example, U.S. and international stocks aren't perfectly correlated: volatility in the U.S. equity market may not be fully shared by international markets, and periods of U.S. outperformance may be followed by dominance of international markets.
 Similarly, clients with heavy exposure to shares of their employer can suffer from a lack of diversification.